ayinmursalin/arduino-uno-light-sensor/README.md

 This project is created as my journey on Learning IoT.

 # Description
+Things
-Board: Arduino Uno
+- Arduino Uno
-Module: LDR, LCD with i2c
+- LCD with i2c
+- LDR Module

 LDR (Light-Dependent Resistor) Module or, photoresistor, is a type of resistor where resitant value change with intensity of light.
-This module has 4 pin
+This module has 4 pin:
-- VCC,
+- VCC
-- GND,
+- GND
 - DO (Digital)
 - AO (Analog)